CRI-MotionLab/Streamo/README.md

 #### OSC

-At the moment, Streamo only sends a single OSC frame with the following structure :
+Streamo only sends a single OSC frame with the following structure :

 ```
 /streamo <deviceIdentifier> <accX> <accY> <accZ> <gyrX> <gyrY> <gyrZ> <magX> <magY> <magZ>
 ```

 The OSC parameters can be set from the settings tab (small gear icon at the right top of the screen).
 The `<deviceIdentifier>` property can be changed there too.
 Every change in the settings is persisted, anytime.

+#### notes

+At the moment :
+* vueify only supports babel 6, so no babel 7 yet.
+* this application has only been tested on Android, built on OSX using cordova v6.5.0 and cordova-android v6.3.0 (other configurations might work)